rcnewman/ab1/test/README.md

 If you are looking for just the returned query data from the blockchain to compare against your seed data, the query info is logged to `loaninfo.csv` in CSV format.
 Compare it side by side against `test_seed.csv` to quickly validate the tests.

+By default, `fullTest.js` will append to the `loaninfo.csv` file and preserve old tests.
+To clear the data, delete the existing `loaninfo.csv`  file before running the test.